 Answer: That’s a pretty big number for refinishing, but the good news is that stripping and refinishing is definitely something you can do yourself.
 The process is similar to working with a wood door, but with key differences you should know about.

 The main difference compared with wood is that stripping fiberglass involves more gentle scraping and brushing and less sanding.
 Start work by removing the door and all hardware.
 You need to have your doors horizontal for best results.
 Don’t even attempt to refinish the door in place.
 When I’ve done work like this I cut a piece of plywood to cover the door opening, with a rope pushed through a couple of holes in the door and tied to a stick of wood that spans the opening at the back.
-The process of stripping and refinishing will take some time too, so you really will need to rig something up on your doorway if you don’t have a screen door.
+The process of stripping and refinishing will take some time too, so you really will need to rig something up on your doorway if you don’t have a screen door or a retractable screen door to keep bugs out and maintain some ventilation.

 Apply a mild paint stripper to a small, inconspicuous place to make sure that it doesn’t hurt the fiberglass.
 There will probably be no issues, but the stakes are high so proceed with caution.
 A product called Citristrip is a citrus-based paint stripper that should not harm your door.
 Test to make sure.